-What many do not realize is the large percentage of strokes that initially go undiagnosed or misdiagnosed.
-In fact, recent national studies suggest that as many as 20 percent – or 1 in 5 – of strokes fall into that category, costing valuable time and leading to further harm to the patient that could have been prevented.
+Many people do not realize the large percentage of strokes that initially go undiagnosed or misdiagnosed.
+Recent national studies suggest that as many as 20 percent – or one in five – of strokes fall into that category, costing valuable time and leading to further harm to the patient that could have been prevented.
 Often, simple blood tests allow doctors to rule out other conditions and determine that stroke has occurred.

-In many cases, missed diagnoses of strokes occur to patients who are sent home from emergency rooms after complaining of headaches and dizziness.
-Doctors often wrongly attribute those symptoms to benign conditions like inner ear infections or migraines, not stroke.
+In many cases, missed diagnoses of strokes occur in patients who are sent home from emergency rooms after complaining of headaches and dizziness.
+Doctors often wrongly attribute those symptoms to benign conditions like inner ear infections or migraines, not a stroke.

-Studies have found that 13 percent of people admitted to hospitals with a stroke had in fact visited emergency rooms complaining of headaches and dizziness within the prior month.
+Studies have found that 13 percent of people admitted to hospitals with a stroke had visited emergency rooms complaining of headaches and dizziness within the prior month.

-If you or a loved one suffered a stroke and believe doctors caused the condition as a result of surgical malpractice or the failure to timely diagnose stroke, or the failure to diagnose it at all.
+Suppose you or a loved one suffered a stroke in Pennsylvania and believe doctors caused the condition due to surgical malpractice, the failure to timely diagnose stroke, or the failure to diagnose it at all.
 In that case, your case may be considered stroke medical malpractice.

-You should contact one of Ross Feller Casey’s experienced stroke lawyers immediately for a free consultation.
+You should contact one of Ross Feller Casey’s experienced Pennsylvania medical malpractice lawyers in Philadelphia immediately for a free consultation.
 Ross Feller Casey handles all its cases, including stroke malpractice lawsuits, on a contingency basis.
 That means you won’t be charged until a financial recovery is made in your case.